-Memorandum to Ben Kempinen, Tim Pierce, and Members of the Standing Committee on Professional Ethics February 26, 2021 Page 32 of 36 or sponsoring diverse law student organizations," as the ethics expert explained, "[t]his sentence appears to weaken the blanket anti-discrimination language in the black letter rule, but on a moment's reflection it does not-and could not-do that."
-147
+The expert dismissed the idea that Comment [4] of ABA Model Rule 8.4(g) would allow these efforts to promote certain kinds of diversity to continue.
+Even though Comment [4] states that "[1]awyers may engage in conduct undertaken to promote diversity and inclusion . . . by . . . implementing initiatives aimed at recruiting, hiring, retaining and advancing diverse employees or sponsoring diverse law student organizations," as the ethics expert explained, "[t]his sentence appears to weaken the blanket anti-discrimination language in the black letter rule, but on a moment's reflection it does not - and could not - do that."147